fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 **Prerequisites**

 - For Maven projects, analyzing a `pom.xml` file, you must have the `mvn` binary in your system’s `PATH` environment.
-- For Node projects, analyzing a `package.json` file, you must have the `node` binary in your system’s `PATH` environment.
+- For Node projects, analyzing a `package.json` file, you must have the `npm` binary in your system’s `PATH` environment.

 <br >**IMPORTANT:**
 <br >Visual Studio Code by default executes binaries directly in a terminal found in your system's `PATH` environment.